 Position of foot on ski appears to meld well with the sidecut, and as noted above I found the Nano skied fine (with reservations) at neutral boot position as indicated by factory ski markings.
 Yet due to the shape and rocker of the tail, once you mount your bindings you’ll have 3 or centimeters or more of extra tail than a similar length ski in most other brands.
 Perhaps I’m too sensitive, but with my 178 cm testers the added 3 centimeters confused my kick turns.
 On the down, in manky conditions where the tail fully engaged I felt too far forward on the ski.
 Again, on both soft and hard snow that was in good condition the mount position felt fine, so this brings up an interesting dilemma.
 Do you mount in optimal position for the down, or tweak things for the up?
 Your call, but it’s a question that Nano might bring up for you, as opposed to other choices in skis with more conventional geometry.

-If you do want to shop, Cripple Creek Backcountry might have some for sale.
+If you want to shop, Cripple Creek Backcountry might have Nano for sale.